 1 - Get a standing desk or a transformable desk - Of course this will depend on your physical needs, but I do much better standing during the day and then when work is over, sitting and resting at the end of the day.
 I feel better, more focused, and productive when my body isn’t scrunched up and sitting in a chair.

-2 – Take breaks, lots of breaks – I don’t do anything fancy.
-No pomodoro intervals for me.
-But just taking breaks to move around, walk away from the computer screen, grab a drink, read a chapter in my current book, to stand outside and just soak up with warmth of the sun.
-Even when I’m in the middle of a recipe photo shoot, if I start to lose focus and inspiration, I’ll stop, take a break, and come back in a few minutes.
+2 - Take breaks, lots of breaks - I don’t do anything fancy.
+No Pomodoro intervals for me.
+But just taking breaks to move around, walk away from the computer screen, grab a drink, read a chapter in my current book, stand outside, and just soak up the warmth of the sun.
+Even when I’m in the middle of a recipe photoshoot, if I start to lose focus and inspiration, I’ll stop, take a break, and come back in a few minutes.
 Breaks are essential for avoiding that dreaded burnout and frustration which can be a daily feeling or build up over time.

-8 – Track, plan, and set mini goals – Planning is important for everyone, but even more so when you don’t know how you’ll be feeling from day-to-day.
+8 - Track, plan, and set mini-goals - Planning is important for everyone, but even more so when you don’t know how you’ll be feeling from day-to-day.
 You can plan a small to-do list each day, but I find it more effective and forgiving to make a big weekly to-do list.
 If I’m not feeling well one day, I know I have the entire week to get to it.
-Also track your feelings throughout the day.
+Also, track your feelings throughout the day.
 If you notice you start to feel sick after a certain amount of time each day, note that and plan an extra break and some self-care during that stretch of time.
-With your planning and tracking under your belt, set mini goals.
+With your planning and tracking under your belt, set mini-goals.
 Like I said in #3, aim to accomplish one important win each day.
-Don’t stress over the big picture, just work towards achieving the little things that will then add up to a big accomplish before you know it.
+Don’t stress over the big picture, just work towards achieving the little things that will then add up to a big accomplishment before you know it.

 So tell me:

 + How do you keep yourself on track with your health and work productivity?